weevef/weevef.github.io/_pages/about.md

 ---

 Welcome to my website.
 I am a senior at Cambridge Rindge and Latin and I live in Cambridge, MA.
-I am originally from Chile and moved to the US with my parents ten years ago.
-I love to rugby and data science and I strangely derive a lot of happiness cleaning data to make it useable.
-I am learning as much as I can to do better data visualization and to help teach other kids like me how to get into coding and data science.
+I am originally from Santiago, Chile and I moved to the US with my parents twelve years ago.
+I love to play rugby and doing data science projects.
+I strangely derive a lot of happiness cleaning data to make it useable for doing analysis and making cool graphs.
+I am learning as much as I can to do better data visualization and to help teach other kids like me how to get into coding and doing data science.

-Check out my portfolio and my Github to see what I have been up to.
+Check out my portfolio and my Github to see what I have been up to, comments are always welcome because I am still learning.

+See some cool graphs I have made below: